informaticslab/rpms/README.md

 # PHIResearchLab.org Research Project Management System (RPMS)

 Simple, quick PHP tool developed to track engagement activity within the Lab.
-Development has been dormant for over a year due to lack of resources.
+Development for v2.0 has started.
+In this version, we plan to update and enhance the tool's scope and functionality.
+We are looking at and re-working every portion of the application from database architecture to online look and feel.

 ## Goals
 To provide transparency for our project management tool used to track R&D Lab engagements.